- Understand how the many facets of website health impact your SEO results.

 When’s the last time you ran a domain health check?
 If it’s been a while then it might be time for a tune up.
 While your site doesn’t need to be perfect, don’t let too many issues pile up or Google may send your traffic to your competitors.

 Unfortunately, not all website issues are black and white.
 Some may impact your entire domain, while others might only affect specific pages.
 To make your life easier, we built a quick website health checklist to fix the most common issues that will hurt your SEO.

 Prefer to talk to our experts?
-Send us a note and we’ll set up a call!
+Contact us to schedule a call!

 Website health checklist

 1. Don’t block important urls

 The first thing Google search spiders will look for on your site are robots.txt files.
 These files are incredibly useful if you want to block less important URLs from being crawled.
 However, your website will be a ghost town if you accidentally use them on important pages.
 Check out Google’s robots.txt Tester to see which pages are blocked from the crawlers.

 Think of an XML sitemap as a table of contents for your domain.
 They give spiders a bird’s eye view of your site to understand how everything fits together.
 Without an XML sitemap, search engines may crawl only a fraction of what you have available.
 You can build your own XML sitemap or use a third party tool instead.

 3. Standardize urls

 Incorrect URL configuration is another common problem that even large enterprise websites face.
 For example, let’s say your homepage is yourcompany.com.
 It’s possible that this page may appear for the following URL variations: